if-03-22-D-fall-2018/assignment-3-pyramid-of-numbers-BastianHaider/pyramid_of_numbers.md

 ## Objective
 ### Problem Description
 This weeks assignment deals with an old fashioned primary school problem.
 Most of you will know the "Turmrechnen" as a pain of your former school days.
-How it works is shown in the following example:
+How it works is shown in the following exampl

 ```
 Pyramid of Numbers